Enforcing stationarity through the prior in vector autoregressions: Appendix

-Using Cholesky factors in the matrix-square-roots below gives rise to the AK-parameterisation, whilst using symmetric matrix-square-roots gives rise to the symmetric AK-parameterisation described in this paper.
-We note that the equation numbers in the forward and reverse mappings are cross-referenced in the proofs provided in the Supplementary Materials.
+This proceeds as described in \citet{AN79}.
+Using Cholesky factors in the matrix-square-roots below leads to the parameterization of \citet{AK86}, whilst using symmetric matrix-square-roots gives rise to the parameterization described in this paper.